Iveteras/cancellation_analysis/README.md

-# A Study about fee cancellation
+# A fee cancellation analysis

 This is an analysis to understand what is causing the cancellation of plans at a gym